Conservation grazing: Variability in grazing species

+Effects on Ecosystem

 Effects on native and non-native plant species

 Conservation grazing is a tool used for conserving biodiversity.
-However, one danger in grazing is the potential for invasive species to be enhanced as well as the native biodiversity.
+However, one danger in grazing is the potential for increased invasive species alongside the native biodiversity.
 A study by Loeser et al. showed that areas of high intensity grazing and grazer removal increased the biomass of nonnative introduced species.
 Both showed that an intermediate approach is the best method.
 The nonnatives did demonstrate that they were not as well adapted to the disturbances, such as drought.
 This indicated that implementing controlled grazing methods would decrease the abundance of nonnatives in those plots that had not been properly managed.

 Effects of grazing can also depend on the individual plant species and its response to grazing.
 Plants that are adapted to extensive grazing (such as that done by cattle) will respond quicker and more effectively to grazing than native species that have not had to cope with intense grazing pressure in the past.
 An experiment done by Kimball and Schiffman showed that grazing increased the cover of some native species but did not decrease the cover of nonnative species.
 The species diversity of the native plants was able to respond to the grazing and increase diversity.
 The community would become denser than originally with the increased biodiversity.
 (However, this may have been simply variance in plots due to the fact that the native and nonnative compositions were of different species between the grazed and ungrazed plots.)